minetest/minetest/doc/lua_api.md

         -- fallback behavior.
     },

+    -- See "Wear Bar Color" section for an example including explanation wear_color = {
+            {
+                color="#ff00ff",
+                min_durability=0.2,
+                max_durability=0.3
+            },
+            {
+                color="#c0ffee",
+                min_durability=0.45,
+                max_durability=0.6
+            },
+            default="#ffff00",
+            blend=false
+        }

         node_placement_prediction = nil,
         -- If nil and item is node, prediction is made automatically.
         -- If nil and item is not a node, no prediction is made.
         -- If "" and item is anything, no prediction is made.
         -- Otherwise should be name of node which the client immediately places -- on ground when the player places the item.
 Server will always update -- with actual result shortly.

     node_dig_prediction = "air",
     -- if "", no prediction is made.